Offbeatlop/MID_Project/logbook.md

 to the filesystem node: Instead of waiting until the user commits a list of changes, as initially conceived, changes will be sent to the filesystem node as they are done.

+## Seventh meeting

+We implemented Spark web server that serves information about filesystem for the web client and applies the changes made from the browser.
+After that we reliazed that we do not need two servers; one Spark/Jetty implementation could read the data from filesystem and serve the HTML/JavaScript for the server.

+Thymeleaf-templating library helped us to handle JSP rendering.

+## Diaspora development

+After christmas we continued developing in our homes.
+For playing music files, we created extra routes on server that sniffs all music files on filesystem.
+That implementation is not the most efficient, if there are lots of files in the system.
+It could be improved by keeping track of the locations of music files in some data structure.
+That data structure could be updated every time the filesystem changes.
+Music songs are showed in the browser by JavaScript front-end made with React.js library.

 ## Notes
 - Do not send huge files all at once.
 Divide it in little chunks of data.
 To be implemented, as RMI does not provide it.